 Katherine Price Snedaker, LCSW

-Snedaker has presented on sex differences in brain injury for organizations such as the US Department of Veterans Affairs, Boston Children's Hospital, Ohio State University, and the International Brain Injury Association.
+Since 2014, Katherine has presented on sex differences in brain injury in the across US, and in Canada, Ireland, England, The Netherlands, Australia and New Zealand.
+Katherine has present for organizations such as the US Department of Veterans Affairs, US Army, Boston Children's Hospital, Ohio State University, and the International Brain Injury Association.
+She earned her Masters in Social Work from Fordham University.

 In 2016, with a founding grant of $20,000 from the NCAA, Katherine brought together the top experts in the field in produced the first International Summit of Female Concussion and TBI at Georgetown University School of Medicine/Medical Center/MedStar.
 With the success of the first event, Katherine produced a two day Summit on Female Brain Injury in the Military at the Palo Alto VA Healthcare System/Stanford University.
+See the list below for the eleven conferences that have taken place in the US, Rome, Ireland and other cities.

 For a complete timeline of PINK, click here.